splitice/buyvm-stallion-api/README.md

 BuyVM Stallion API (PHP)
 ========================

-This is a PHP5 wrapper to easily integrate  with BuyVM's Stallion control panel API
+This is a PHP5 wrapper to easily integrate  with BuyVM's Stallion control panel API.

+Developed for use at http://www.x4b.net

+Pull requests, features and patches welcome.

 ## Requirements
 You need PHP 5.3.2+ compiled with the cURL extension.